 Metta, loving-kindness, is a term most yogis at BMIMC are familiar with.
 It’s something we all aspire to.
 Something innately good that we would like to see more of, in ourselves and in those around us.
-Often a metta chant is recited at the end of the day during retreats before retiring for the night.
+Often a metta chant is recited in the evening during retreats before retiring for the night.
 Teachers sometimes talk about it in dharma talks.
-Some teachers include metta sessions in their retreats.
+Some teachers include guided metta sessions in their retreats.
 Metta meditation (metta bhavana) appears in many suttas.
 Yet unlike vipassana there are not a lot of opportunities for intensive metta bhavana practice.

 It seems the reason for this is in the way meditation was introduced to the West.
 Many first generation western dharma teachers trained in the insight meditation (vipassana bhavana) systems that came out of Burma.
 It’s not by accident that our Centre is called the Blue Mountains Insight Meditation Centre or the famous US centre the Insight Meditation Society is so named.
 And of course we have the almost mainstream “Vipassana” organisation of S.N.
 Goenka.
 These were conceived first and foremost as places for insight practice.
 As such metta, while revered, has tended to present as something peripheral to the main game.
 Yet metta bhavana is a practice in its own right.
 And as with vipassana, it can be practiced for sustained periods in retreat as well as in daily life.

 I have been fortunate enough to practice intensive metta bhavana both at BMIMC and in Burma under the guidance of Ariya Baumann, Venerable Virañani and Sayadaw U Indaka.
 They teach the classical form set out in the Visuddhimagga where the yogi starts by radiating metta towards themselves, then to a benefactor, followed by a dear person, a stranger, an enemy and culminating with radiating metta to all beings.